OpenChirp/bytetranslator-service/README.md

 across a channel.
 To use a more optimized serializer, please use [Easybits](https://github.com/OpenChirp/easybits-service).

+# Device's Service Config
+Note that all config parameters are optional and can be inferred or fall back on defaults.
+* `Incoming Field Names` - The names to assign to data fields received from the device
+* `Incoming Field Types` - The types used to encode the data fields from the device
+* `Outgoing Field Types` - The names of the transducers to send as fields to the device
+* `Outgoing Field Names` - The types used to encode the data fields sent to the device
+* `Endianness` - Indicates the order of bytes comprising an integer. (`little` or `big`)
+* `Aggregation Delay` - The duration of time to wait, while aggregating outgoing data fields, before sending.
+  This is a sequence of decimal numbers, each with optional fraction and a unit suffix, such as "300ms", "-1.5h" or "2h45m".
+  Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".

 # Design Decisions
 The overarching design principle is to be resilient to user configuration